MY-EG/MCQ_Assistant_Tool/README.md

    - Use the graphical interface to input the answers.
    - The correctness of each answer will be displayed alongside the question.
    - You can also use here uppercase letters, lowercase letters and numbers
+   - The correctness of each answer will be displayed (correct: ✔️, incorrect: ❌) alongside the question.
    - The overall score will be displayed at the top.
    - The score table background color changing with the score high.
    - 0-50 red